Zywave/booster/src/_areas/application-framework/about.md

 The Application Framework (commonly referred to as the Zywave API Toolkit) is a collection of API-driven custom elements that help enforce consistency of:

-* the design of a single component on a page
 * data and how it is presented
-* navigation
+* navigation through the Zywave ecosystem
-* interaction
+* interaction with Zywave platform componentry, such as support, profiles, etc.

 This collection of components will have heavy dependency on our [design system](/design-system/about/) to assist engineers in creating applications that fit snuggly into the Zywave value proposition.